Summary: Otrere saves the future.

 The midwife allowed Otrere to take the boy from her arms.
 “I should be tending to your sister.
 She’s still very weak.”
 And with that, the midwife took off for the birthing hut.

-The man named Christian Sanders woke up in his posh New York apartment in a state of dreamy confusion.
+The man called Christian Sanders woke up in his posh New York apartment in a state of dreamy confusion.

 This podcast examines how words on a page sound different when you hear the creator bring the words to life, while celebrating BIPOC emerging voices and the people behind the scenes too.

 This weekly radio show will make you cry and gnash your teeth in 10 minutes or less… or your money back!